kyleabeauchamp/DefenseSlides/slides.md

 - BELT corrects forcefield bias in trialanine and BPTI
 - Measure <b>all</b> scalar couplings for BPTI
 - Better predictors of experimental observables: chemical shifts, scalar couplings, (TTET)
+- Can we change the way NMR data is collected and analyzed?

 ---
 title: Conclusion